Rishab993/PREACT/README.md

 # PREACT

-**Police Response & Emergency Analytics Command Tool**
+**Proactive Resource Allocation & Event-Adaptive Command Tool**

 A dual-role mobile and web application for Bengaluru Traffic Police.
-PREACT provides citizens with a portal to report violations, view alerts, and volunteer for traffic assistance  and gives the police command center real-time traffic monitoring, 72-hour predictive forecasting, OR-Tools-based deployment optimization, traffic simulation, and post-event learning.
+PREACT provides citizens with a portal to report violations, view alerts, and volunteer for traffic assistance — and gives the police command center real-time traffic monitoring, 72-hour predictive forecasting, OR-Tools-based deployment optimization, traffic simulation, and post-event learning.

-Built for the Flipkart GRiD 2.0 Hackathon

-Problem Statement: Event-Driven Congestion (Planned & Unplanned).
+Built for the **Flipkart GRIDLOCK 2.0 Hackathon** Problem Statement: **Event-Driven Congestion (Planned & Unplanned)**

 ---